Domain Life-Cycle

 Under rare circumstances, a domain will not enter the REGISTRAR-HOLD status and will be dropped 1-5 days from its expiration date.

-Depending on the registrar, a domain name can remain in the REGISTRAR-HOLD status anywhere from 1-45 days, with 30 days being the average.
+Depending on the registrar, a domain name can remain in the REGISTRAR-HOLD status anywhere from 1-45 days, with 30 days being the average.- REDEMPTION PERIOD

 Once a domain name leaves the REGISTRAR-HOLD status it goes into REDEMPTION PERIOD status.